-An approach in the machine vision literature that is closest to that described in the current paper is that of Rubin and Richards (1985) and of Rao, Yilmaz and Shah (2002).
-These investigators have explicitly addressed the problem of view invariance (that is, constancy) in the recognition of 3D events.
+An approach in the machine vision literature that is closest to that described in the present paper is that of Rubin and Richards (1985), as well as that of Rao, Yilmaz, and Shah (2002).
+These investigators have explicitly addressed the problem of view invariance (that is, constancy) in the recognition of 3-D events.
 They characterize events in terms of certain qualitative properties of trajectories.
-They argue that discontinuities in speed and/or direction map into images in a view invariant fashion and thus, that such qualitative information can be used to recognize events viewed from different perspectives.
-These investigators failed, however, to consider optic flow information about motion in events as described in the current paper.
-Their analysis and approach was thus designed to grapple with an assumed loss of all information about 3D trajectory components that lie in the depth direction, that is, parallel to the gaze axis.
-Naturally, in such an analysis, all metric properties of 3D trajectories would be lost as well as many other qualitative properties like actual 3D path curvature.
-In contrast, our approach includes relevant analysis of optic flow information and thus, does not assume this severe loss of information.
-Indeed, our results show that successful event recognition is not limited to use of a spatial-temporal layout of discontinuities in trajectories.
+They argue that discontinuities in speed and/or direction map into images in a view-invariant fashion and that, therefore, such qualitative information can be used to recognize events viewed from different perspectives.
+These investigators failed, however, to consider optic flow information about motion in events as described in the present article.
+Their analysis and approach was thus designed to grapple with an assumed loss of all information about 3-D trajectory components that lie in the depth direction-that is, parallel to the gaze axis.
+Naturally, in such an analysis, all metric properties of 3-D trajectories would be lost, as would be many other qualitative properties, such as actual 3-D path curvature.
+In contrast, our approach includes relevant analysis of optic flow information and thus does not assume this severe loss of information; indeed, our results show that successful event recognition is not limited to use of a spatial-temporal layout of discontinuities in trajectories.
 Instead, we found that smooth variations in both the path and speed of motion provide effective information for visual event recognition.
-While some of the trajectory forms illustrated in Figures 1 and 3 did involve discontinuities in the changes of direction of speed of motion (for instance, the bimodal or flower path shapes or the constant speed profile), a number of others did not (for instance, the asymmetric and circular path shapes or most of the velocity profiles) and these were successfully discriminated and recognized.
-Furthermore, Muchisky and Bingham (2002) investigated discrimination of metric variations in trajectory forms and found thresholds equivalent to well established difference thresholds for speed discrimination, that is, Weber fractions on the order of 5%.
+Although some of the trajectory forms illustrated in Figures 1 and 3 did involve discontinuities in the changes of direction of speed of motion (e.g., the bimodal or flower path shapes, or the constant speed profile), a number of others did not (e.g., the asymmetric and circular path shapes, or most of the velocity profiles), and these were successfully discriminated and recognized.
+Furthermore, Muchisky and Bingham (2002) investigated discrimination of metric variations in trajectory forms and found thresholds equivalent to well established difference thresholds for speed discrimination (i.e., Weber fractions on the order of 5%).
 Human observers are very sensitive to these dimensions of events.

-The central insight contained in this research is the following: understanding gained from the study of object recognition applies to event recognition.
-The problems and presumably the solutions are very closely related.
-It is the forms of events that allows them to be recognized just as it is the forms of objects that makes them recognizable.
-The difference is that event recognition entails structure existing over significant extents in time as well as space.
-This will be the challenge in future to theories about how the visual system detects and uses information to recognize events.
+The central insight contained in this research is the following: Understanding gained from the study of object recognition applies to event recognition.
+The problems and, presumably, the solutions are very closely related.
+It is the forms of events that allows them to be recognized, just as it is the forms of objects that makes them recognizable.
+The difference is that event recognition entails structure existing over significant extents in time as well as in space.
+This will be the challenge in the future to theories about how the visual system detects and uses information to recognize events.